martbhell/wasthereannhlgamelastnight/README.md

     * Needs a better new icon, better resolution on the phones and I want it to display the URL somewhere
  * proper logging
     * Don't print to stdout - https://cloud.google.com/appengine/docs/standard/python/logs/#Python_writing_application_logs
+    * We no longer print to stdout, so some imports could be removed?
     * could be nice if one could get debug errors to the browser console, rather than having to run the local app_devserver
+    * Right now there's a few in the cloud console logs.
+More could be added
  * dynamically generate a sitemap.xml
  * Réal Names of cities:
    * querying Montréal Canadiens (so with the acute accent) is not currently working.
 Before https://github.com/martbhell/wasthereannhlgamelastnight/issues/9 MTL did not work at all